Selmo Cikotić: Minister of Security (2020–2023)

 On 23 July 2020, Cikotić became Minister of Security in the government of Zoran Tegeltija.
 This came after Fahrudin Radončić resigned as Minister of Security over a migration dispute with other members of Zoran Tegeltija's government; Radončić proposed the deportation of 9,000 migrants which the cabinet, headed by Tegeltija, voted against.

 On 25 November 2021, the Prosecutor's Office of Bosnia and Herzegovina filed an indictment against Cikotić for high corruption, regarding abuse of position and authority at the time when he was Defence Minister.
 The national Court confirmed the indictment against Cikotić on 8 December 2021, accusing him of abusing his position as Defence Minister from 2009 until 2011, which damaged the budget of Bosnia and Herzegovina by 9.7 million KM and obtained multimillion-dollar property gain for others.
+The indictment was confirmed and Cikotić was sentenced to three years in prison in October 2024.

 Cikotić was succeeded as Minister of Security by Nenad Nešić on 25 January 2023, following the formation of a new government presided over by Borjana Krišto.

+War crimes charges

+On 18 January 2024, an indictment against Cikotić was confirmed by the Bosnian state court.
+He was charged with failing to take whatever actions necessary to prevent the ill-treatment, torture and murders of captured Croatian Defence Council soldiers in 1993, as well as failing to initiate criminal proceedings against those who had committed the concerned war crimes in the town of Bugojno during the Croat–Bosniak conflict.